Equivalency Assessment Policy

 Assessment of credentials reports may differ over time as the NDHCB’s assessment decisions are based on the most recent educational assessment standards for the profession.

-Any applicant who is denied eligibility and believes that he/she was treated unfairly can request a formal review.
+Any applicant who is denied eligibility and believes that they was treated unfairly can request an appeal.
 Please refer to Rescoring and Appeal Policy for more details about how to appeal an NDHCB decision.

 4. How to get an Assessment Package and Application Forms for an Educational Credentials and Qualifications Assessment for Eligibility to write the NDHCE